This refers to Moodle 2.7 from July 2015 onward

 - Select Glossary

-- Give it a Name and a Description and choose the number of entries to show per page (default 10)
+- Give it a Name and a Description and, under the heading Appearance, choose the number of Entries shown per page (default 10)

 - Check other settings (normally defaults are fine except that I prefer NOT to Automatically link glossary entries)

-One of the settings you can choose is display format (under the Appearance heading).
+One of the settings you can choose under the Appearance heading is Display format.
 This is useful if you are using the tool as an FAQ or would like to show a really simple dictionary style entry or a fuller one with names of the students who contributed the items.

 There are 7 display formats: